 Our experts have compiled a list of common eye problems among diabetics.
 Keep an eye out for these top conditions that may affect those with diabetes:

 - Glaucoma: Since diabetics are at a 40% higher risk of contracting glaucoma, it’s imperative to be screened regularly.
 The risk also increases with age and with the length of time a person has had diabetes.
 There are medications available to reduce pressure in the eye, and surgical options as well.

 - Cataracts: As with glaucoma, the risk of cataracts is more common in those with diabetes as well – 60% higher.
 Diabetics also typically are diagnosed with cataracts at a younger age than those without diabetes, and the progression is generally faster, too.
 Mild cataracts can be managed through wearing sunglasses and glare-control lenses, while more developed cataracts may need to be removed.

 - Retinopathy: This broad term covers all disorders of the retina caused by diabetes, including nonproliferative retinopathy (the most common form, in which pouches form in the back of the eye) and proliferative retinopathy (where blood vessels close off due to damage, resulting in new, weakened vessels leaking blood).
 A number of treatments are available for both conditions, and as with other eye conditions, the sooner they’re treated, the better the prognosis.

-For all of your home health care needs in the Lakes region and throughout Central New Hampshire, call on Live Free Home Health Care.
+If you are looking for dedicated home care specialists in Concord, NH or the surrounding areas, call on Live Free Home Health Care.
 With a staff of licensed nursing assistants and state licensed home health aides, we can assist with caring for chronic conditions such as diabetes, recovery from surgery, and many other home medical needs.
 Care is always supervised by a registered nurse and collaborated with the primary care physician.
 To schedule a free in-home assessment or to speak with us further about your particular needs, call us any time at 603-217-0149.